HydrosPlays/ultrarumbleguide/pages/character/cementoss.md

     <img src="https://ultrarumble.com/assets/Character/Ch101/GUI/Skill/T_ui_Skill_Ch101_Unique2.png" width="400" /></br>
 </p>

 When activated, this skill will create a cement wall in front of you at your aim's direction.
-The cement wall will only pop up once Cementoss is touching a surface, so activating in the air will make him fast fall until he touches one.
+The cement wall will only pop up once Cementoss is touching a surface, so activating in the air will make him fast fall until he lands on one.
 This Skill is the most damaging move of his kit.
-Leveling up increases its size, damage, reload, and count.
-At level 9 its massive.

 ### Molding